Second Battle of Kulm

-The Second Battle of Kulm or the Battle of Teplitz (Note: Also known under the alternative spelling of the Battle of Toeplitz) was fought on 17 September 1813 upon the heights immediately above the town of Kulm (Chlumec) in northern Bohemia, by the Army of Bohemia commanded by the Austrian field marshal, Prince of Schwarzenberg, and a French army under the command of Napoleon.
+The military confrontation, known by such names as the Second Battle of Kulm, the Battle of Teplitz, (Note: Also known under the alternative spelling of the Battle of Toeplitz) or the Battle of Peterswalde, was fought from 10 to 18 September 1813 upon the heights immediately above the town of Kulm (Chlumec) in northern Bohemia, by the Army of Bohemia commanded by the Austrian field marshal, Prince of Schwarzenberg, and a French army under the command of Napoleon.
 It resulted in a Coalition victory over the French.

 Background

 After the defeat of the French at the 1st Battle of Kulm on 30 August, the Coalition armies of Prussia, Russia, and Austria commanded by Schwarzenberg bivouacked in Bohemia for a period of approximately a week to recuperate and bring up reinforcements.

 Meanwhile, from his military position at Dresden, Napoleon continued to prosecute the war.
 Aside from Schwarzenberg’s armies to the south in Bohemia, Napoleon was threatened by Coalition armies at Berlin commanded by Bernadotte and at Breslau commanded by Blücher.
 For their part, the Coalition commanders were attempting to execute a strategic plan during the summer and fall of 1813, to avoid direct confrontations with the French Army when commanded on the battlefield by Napoleon choosing rather to retire and attack his lieutenants wherever they commanded or were positioned.
 This strategy proved quite successful during this time, as Napoleon’s commanders were defeated in important initiatives in his absence at the Battle of Großbeeren, the Battle of the Katzbach, the 1st Battle of Kulm, and the Battle of Dennewitz.
 In addition to the battlefield losses, the strategy kept Napoleon off-balance and weakened his core army at Dresden as he frequently led his men out and back in exhausting but useless attempts to go to the aid of his lieutenants.

 Continuing to watch Napoleon during the first week of September and again approximately a week later, Schwarzenberg sent forces north on the Pirna Road toward Dresden to conduct reconnaissance.
 In both cases, Napoleon detected and approached the Coalition forces causing them to withdraw.
 By that time, the Coalition strategy of avoidance had become evident to Napoleon.
 In response, Napoleon reorganized his corps in and around Dresden and made the decision to drive Schwarzenberg’s troopers back across the Ore Mountains and force a battle on the plains of Kulm.